silx-kit/silx-training/software_engineering/1_Project/index.rst

 Coding convention: `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_
 ----------------------------------------------------------------------

 - Wrap lines at 79 char.
 - Indent with 4 spaces.
 - Put spaces around arguments (except in function declaration).
 - English docstrings and triple quoted.
 - One single import per line.
 - Variable, method, modules name should be lower_case (with underscore, only if needed).
 - Constant should be UPPER_CASE (with underscores).
 - Class names should be CamelCased.
 - Single letter variable should be limited to loop indexes.
 - One single statement per line
 - Two empty lines between top-level objects, only one later.

+`PEP 7 <https://www.python.org/dev/peps/pep-0007/>`_: Style Guide for C Code

 ----